The beheading of a diplomat's daughter shows how badly Pakistan is failing its women - KESQ

 Police have not speculated on a motive for the alleged murder.
 Jaffer and Mukadam, and their families, were known to each other, according to the police report.
 Police are not commenting publicly beyond the police report.

 Jaffer’s parents, Asmat Adamjee Jaffer and Zakir Jaffer, the director of Ahmed Jaffer & Company (Pvt) Ltd, one of the oldest family-run trading and project management companies in the country, were also arrested on charges of concealing evidence and abetment, according to the police report.
-The family’s lawyer, Rizwan Abbasi, confirmed their arrest.
+Both had their bail pleas rejected Thursday as information provided to the judge suggested both made the “utmost efforts” to remove evidence of the alleged murder, according to a court judgment seen by CNN.
+In a statement to CNN, Rizwan Abbasi, the lawyer for both parents, said his clients had publicly condemned the murder.
+“We stand with the affected party (and) we don’t stand with our son,” the statement said.

 A statement on the company’s website condemned the incident, and said “what cannot be disassociated is our family link to the tragedy, which is undeniable but we request you not judge us all by the horrific actions of one.”